opencog/miner/opencog/miner/README.md

 #### Step 2: Extract Valuation Set

-The valuation set of a pattern `P` over a collection of text trees `T` is a set of mappings from the variables of `P` to subtrees (values) of text trees of `T` such that substituting these variables by their associated values produce matching text trees (or in order words text trees in the satisfying set of the pattern).
+The valuation set of a pattern `P` over a collection of data trees `T` is a set of mappings from the variables of `P` to subtrees (values) of data trees of `T` such that substituting these variables by their associated values produce matching data trees (or in order words data trees in the satisfying set of the pattern).

 For instance if `P` is